kdvcodes/cs1302-arcade/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

-Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## TUES 2019-04-16 @ 11:55 PM EST

-1. **DONE:** Downloaded the skeleton code.
+1. **DONE:** Downloaded the skeleton code, set up GitHub page.
+The game menu is functioning and will launch Stage objects for each game.
+2048 is rendering and Tetris's underlying logic has been started.

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Finish implementing game logic for both games.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** Confusion about the differences between drawing the game and implementing the game logic, specifically how to split up the classes accordingly.